 Production and technology risks and opportunities

-In the context of product launches, the required parts and equipment components have to be available.
-To avoid restrictions in this context, the related processes are continually evaluated and improved.
-In order to secure and enhance the long-term future viability of production facilities, modernization, expansion, construction and restructuring measures are carried out as required.
+In the context of product launches in the automotive segments, the required parts and equipment components have to be available.
+To avoid restrictions in this context, the related processes are continuously evaluated and improved.
+In order to secure and enhance the long-term future viability of production facilities in the automotive segments, modernization, expansion, construction and restructuring measures are carried out as required.
 The execution of modernization activities and the launch of new products are generally connected with high investments.
-For example, stipulations, plant reconstruction or delays in the ramp-up phase of an innovation or during a product’s lifecycle can lead to a short-term reduction in production volumes.
-Those automotive segments are affected which are currently launching a new product or have planned a related production ramp up.
-In this context, it is also necessary to consider dependencies between contractual and cooperation partners, as well as possible changes in regional conditions, which have to be included in the local decision-making process.
+Inefficiencies in the production process can occur, and as a consequence, a temporary reduction in production volumes.
+Furthermore, the planned increase in battery production due to the increasing electrification of the vehicle fleet means that initial problems during the production of the various battery types cannot be ruled out, and can have a negative impact on earnings.

-In principle, there is a danger that infrastructure problems or the failure of production equipment or production plants may cause internal bottlenecks that would consequently generate costs.
-With the parallel failure of several production plants, the resulting effects could accumulate.
-These risks mainly exist for the Mercedes-Benz Cars segment.
-The production equipment is continually maintained and modernized.
-As a precaution, spare parts are held available or, if required, redundant machines are purchased for the production plants that might be at risk.
+In principle, there is a danger that reduced plant availability or the failure of production equipment or production plants may cause internal bottlenecks that would consequently generate costs.
+These risks mainly exist for Mercedes-Benz Cars & Vans.
+Production equipment is continuously maintained and modernized.
+As a precaution, spare parts are held available or, if required, spare machines are purchased for the production plants that might be at risk.

-Warranty and goodwill cases could arise in the Daimler Group if the quality of the products does not meet the requirements, regulations are not fully complied with, or support cannot be provided in the required form in connection with product problems and product care.
-Such warranty and goodwill cases as well as quality problems both with components in vehicles from external suppliers – as for example in connection with the industry-wide problems with Takata airbags – can require technical adjustments that can lead to considerable expenses.
+Warranty and goodwill cases could arise at the Daimler Group if the quality of products does not meet requirements, regulations are not fully complied with, or support cannot be provided in the required form in connection with product problems and product care.
+Such warranty and goodwill cases as well as quality problems both with components in vehicles and in connection with technical innovations in vehicles require adjustments that can lead to expenses.
 Possible claims in connection with such risks are examined and, if necessary, the appropriate measures are initiated for the affected products.
-This can reduce the products’ profitability and generate follow-up costs.
-The Daimler Group works continually and intensively to maintain product quality at a very high level, along with growing product complexity, in order to avoid the need for correction measures on end products and thus to supply customers with the best possible products.

-The probability of occurrence and possible impact of production and technology risks are unchanged compared with the previous year across all segments.
+The probability of occurrence and possible impact of production and technology risks are unchanged compared to the previous year across all segments.
 Opportunities have increased from “Low” to “Medium” as a result of better-than-forecast utilization of production capacities.

 Information technology risks and opportunities

-Due to growing requirements concerning the confidentiality, integrity and availability of data, Daimler has defined various preventive and corrective measures so that the related risks are minimized and possible damage is limited.
-These measures are continually adapted to changing circumstances.
-For example, the Group minimizes potential interruptions of operating processes in data centers by means of mirrored data sets, decentralized data storage, outsourced data backups and IT systems designed for high availability.
-Emergency plans are developed, employees are trained sensitized, and further technical and organizational precautions are taken in order to maintain operating capability.
-Specific threats are analyzed and countermeasures are coordinated at a central cyber security center.
-The protection of products and services from danger caused by hacking and cybercrime is continually developed.
+Due to growing requirements concerning the confidentiality, integrity and availability of data, Daimler has implemented various preventive and corrective measures so that the related risks are minimized and possible damage is limited.
+For example, the Group reduces potential interruptions of operating processes in data centers by means of mirrored data sets, decentralized data storage, outsourced data backups and IT systems designed for high availability.
+Emergency plans are developed and employees are trained and regularly sensitized in order to maintain operating capability.
+Specific threats are analyzed and countermeasures are coordinated at a globally active Cyber Intelligence & Response Center.
+The protection of products and services against the danger of hacking and cybercrime is continually developed.

-The impact and probability of occurrence of IT risks remain unchanged compared with the previous year.
+The possible impact and probability of occurrence of information-technology risks are unchanged compared to the previous year.

 Personnel risks and opportunities

-Risks and opportunities related to associated companies, joint ventures and joint operations
+Risks and opportunities related to equity investments and cooperation with partners

-Cooperation with partners in associated companies, joint ventures and joint operations and other types of partnership is of key importance to Daimler, both in the transformation toward electric mobility and comprehensive digitization and in connection with mobility solutions.
-In particular with new technologies, these shareholdings and partnerships help to utilize synergies and improve cost structures in order to successfully respond to the competitive situation in the automotive industry.
-Through investments in startups, Daimler promotes innovative approaches in many areas of the Group.
+Cooperation with partners in associated companies and joint ventures is of key importance to Daimler, both in the transformation toward electric mobility and comprehensive digitization and in connection with mobility solutions.
+In particular with new technologies, these shareholdings help to utilize synergies and improve cost structures in order to respond successfully to the competitive situation in the automotive industry.

-The Daimler Group generally participates in the risks and opportunities of associated companies, joint ventures and joint operations in line with its equity interest, and is also subject to share-price risks and opportunities if such companies are listed on a stock exchange.
+The Daimler Group generally participates in the risks and opportunities of associated companies and joint ventures in line with its equity interest, and is also subject to share-price risks and opportunities if such companies are listed on a stock exchange.